ryanczm/Analytic-Musings/notes/fa/fa.md

 * Transfer/Spending/Salary data - Both at for player and managers
 * Statistics - Both at the team and player level.

+## Datasets

+* Stathead/FBRef ($9/month) - Big tabular database.
+* Statsbomb (Seems expensive)

 ## Player Assessment with Stats

 How do we optimally make use of statistics to scout players?
-The problem of counterfactuals appears here.
-Some questions:

-* How do we treat/assess statistics of players given the counterfactual problem?
-* What statistics mean the most for different positions?
+Some ideas:

+* Examine successful players - take a look at their stats, extrapolate to scout new players.
+Like factors driving returns.

 ## Player Assessment with Physical Attributes